czbiohub/blog/_blog/tracer-bracer.md

 author: Clarissa Vazquez-Ramos
 ---

-We are interested in how the immune system changes with age, and we accomplish that by building a clonal landscape of T and B cells to illustrate the diversity of the immune repertoire.
+How the immune system changes with age is a highly relevant topic and we have investigated that in [Tabula Muris Senis](https://biorxiv.org/content/10.1101/661728v1) by building a clonal landscape of T and B cells to illustrate the diversity of the immune repertoire.

 ## What are T and B Cells?